corriejames/corriejames.github.io/_pages/about.md

 Current Work
 ======
 We are working on model correction and Bayesian parameter estimation for cardiovascular applications.
+To tackle the parameter estimation problem, we propose an optimal relaxation method to accelerate the Stein Variational Gradient Descent.